AshGw/AES-256/README.md

 ##  Objective ##
 #### Enhanced Security, Simplicity & Ease of use For Everyone And Anyone Willing To Use AES 256.
 ## Reason Behind It
-in a world where control, surveillance, and privacy violations are increasingly prevalent, the protection of individual freedom becomes crucial.
+In a world where control, surveillance, and privacy violations are increasingly prevalent, the protection of individual freedom becomes crucial.

 As a firm believer in **Freedom** , I have developed a set of tools in Python that leverages the AES-256 algorithm to make it easier for undividuals to safeguard their data without blindly relying on third parties to do it tor them  .